 What You Need to Know

 Being diagnosed with peripheral artery disease (PAD) can come as quite a shock.
-We hope the following topics help you understand more about what it is and why people with PAD have an increased risk for having a heart attack or stroke, so you can help manage your condition and help reduce your risk for life-threatening cardiovascular events.
+We hope the following topics help you understand more about what it is and why people with PAD have an increased risk of heart attack, stroke, a sudden decrease in blood flow to the legs, or amputation, so you can help manage your condition and help reduce your risk for life-threatening cardiovascular events.

 What is PAD?

 Peripheral artery disease (PAD) affects up to 8.5 million people in the United States alone.
 It is a progressive condition that is the result of a process called atherosclerosis, where plaque builds up inside the arteries that supply blood to the limbs, usually the legs, and causes pain when walking.

 People with PAD have a high risk for blood clots due to a rupture of plaque in the arteries.

 When plaque ruptures and forms a blood clot, it can cut off blood flow to the limbs, creating a serious blockage that may lead to amputation if left untreated.
 People with PAD also have an increased risk of having a life-threatening heart attack or stroke.

 Some common treatments for PAD include certain procedures to restore blood flow to your limbs:

 - A peripheral artery bypass graft surgery may have been performed to help restore blood flow and minimize the potential for future complications

 - A stent may have been implanted to open up the arteries and improve blood flow